 - “This guy from EMI is interested and going to be presenting it to the VP.”

 “We’re in talks to do a pilot for the fall.”

 These are the things some people have to tell themselves to be hopeful when facing another day of challenges.

-I felt like wearing a t-shirt that says, “TELL ME WHEN IT’S ACTUALLY HAPPENING.”
+I felt like wearing a t-shirt that says, “TELL ME WHEN IT HAPPENS.”

 So now when I hear a future-tense sentence, my ears shut down.
 I’ll wish them well, but I don’t believe a word.